 3. Mentored experiential learning and face-to-face interactions amongst students and faculty are highly valued, and necessary in the formation and development of the competent naturopathic medical graduate.
 It is the position of the CNME that while several instructional methods can be used in the delivery of the program, the curriculum offered must be primarily residential in nature with the majority of the academic program delivered on campus.
-In addition, while naturopathic students may participate in aspects of telemedicine as part of an evolving competency framework for the delivery of care to patients, clinical training should be conducted in-person in a clinic.
+Additionally, no more than 25% of the clinical requirements may be attained through telemedicine, as outlined under Part C of Standard VI.

 Implications for Accreditation: If the majority of the naturopathic program is non-residential and delivered through distance learning, then the program is not in compliance with accreditation standards.
-Also, if the clinical requirements are attained through telemedicine, then the program is not in compliance with accreditation standards.